HomeUpdated to 2025 tax year

 CPP Contributions versus Canada Workers Benefit:

-A client who earns a small amount of business income—such as an amount below the basic personal amount—may wonder what happens if they report it.
-There are two key effects: they may owe CPP contributions, and they may become eligible for the Canada Workers Benefit (CWB).
-Depending on the level of income, reporting the business income can actually produce a net refund, and it will also increase the client’s future CPP retirement entitlement.
+A client who earns a moderate amount of business income—such as an amount above $3,500 but below the basic personal amount—may wonder what happens if they report it.
+There are two key consequences: (1) they will owe CPP contributions, and (2) they may be eligible for the Canada Workers Benefit (CWB).
+Depending on the level of income, reporting the business income can result in a net refund, as well as increasing the client’s future CPP retirement entitlement.

 Can it be beneficial, and is it acceptable, not to claim all expenses?

-Claiming fewer expenses affects net business income, which in turn impacts CPP contributions and benefits such as the Canada Workers Benefit.
+Claiming fewer expenses affects net business income, which in turn impacts CPP contributions and the Canada Workers Benefit.
 In some cases, it may be beneficial not to claim all business expenses, particularly if doing so could increase a client’s refund.

 For example, if a client’s gross income is $15,000 and actual expenses are $10,000, claiming less than the full $10,000 in expenses could result in a larger refund, as illustrated in the following table (based on 2023 tax rates and calculations).